nuuawal005-bit/Penetration-Testing-Walkthrough-PwnDrive-Academy/README.md

 # Penetration Testing Walkthrough PwnDrive Academy

 ## Overview
-This report documents the process of assessing and exploiting vulnerabilities in the PwnDrive Academy target system.
+This report details the PwnDrive Academy challenge, where the goal was to exploit vulnerabilities in order to gain unauthorized access and ultimately capture the flag
 ## Target Information

 | Attribute          | Details                 |